cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 ---

+# 14 Jul 2020

+Not much progress has been made since the last post.
+I hae been climbing and spending some time with my family after the unfortunate event.

+Furtermore, I am having last minute doubts about the Masters programme due to CoVID 19.
+Planning in these times seems a lot more complicated than I wanted it to be.

 # 10 Jul 2020

 I have 2 weeks left to confirm my attendance of university.
 Bristol is the main choice.
 LinkedIN seems to be flodded with developers searching for a job.
 COVID is showing its teeth.
 Times are a bit sketchy, and worrying.